 Overhead shot of a clear blender with bananas, figs, yogurt, and flax seed.

-Frozen banana: The banana adds some natural sweetness to this smoothie.
-You can use fresh or frozen banana in this recipe.
+Frozen banana: The banana adds some natural sweetness, and you can use fresh or frozen banana in this recipe.
 If using fresh banana, be sure to add some ice for better texture.

 Greek yogurt: I used unsweetened Greek yogurt for this recipe.
 For a dairy-free and vegan version, be sure to use plant-based yogurt in place of traditional yogurt.